Occupation of the Malheur National Wildlife Refuge: Further arrests

 The final arrest of the 26 militants indicted for felony conspiracy was of Travis Cox, and took place on April 12 in Cedar City, Utah.
 At sentencing, on August 7, 2017, the 20-year-old Cox, the youngest of all those indicted, described his own behavior as "arrogant" and "ignorant".
 He had served 51 days in pre-trial custody before making bail.
 U.S. District Judge Anna J. Brown said about him: "I think it's important to note, if my memory is correct, you're the first person who's acknowledged this was a mistake."
 She sentenced him to two months of house arrest.
 By August 7, eleven occupiers had pleaded guilty to felony conspiracy to impede federal workers.

-In the months preceding the sentencing of Cox, Sean, Sandra and Dylan Anderson each received sentences of a year of probation for trespassing.
+In the months preceding the sentencing of Cox, Sean, Sandra, and Dylan Anderson each received a year of probation for trespassing.

 A 27th militant, Scott Alan Willingham, was arrested on March 16.
 Willingham pleaded guilty to one count of theft of government property on May 12.
 Michael Ray Emry, who had described himself as being an "embedded reporter" for the 3 Percenters of Idaho, was arrested by the FBI on May 6 in John Day, Oregon, on federal weapons charges relating to his possession of a stolen fully automatic .50-caliber M2 Browning heavy machine gun.
 Willingham told The Oregonian that Emry spent time at the refuge for media purposes and to share his expertise with weapons, and supplied another militant at the refuge with a semi-automatic AK-47 rifle.